×

 • Brown Rice:

 Brown rice is the unpolished rice before processing.
 This has high amounts of vitamins and minerals as processing and polishing techniques often remove all the impurities along with essential nutrients.
 One cup of brown rice offers 5g of protein.
-It consists of plant nutrients like phenols, flavonoids that have anti-inflammatory properties.
+It consists of plant nutrients like phenols, and flavonoids that have anti-inflammatory properties.

 Shilpa Manwani